-Chestnuts Australia Inc maintains a Biosecurity section on the industry website.
-In addition, Chestnuts Australia Inc prepares and supplies to members a range of pest and disease and orchard sanitation technical sheets.
+Chestnuts Australia Inc maintains a Biosecurity section on the industry website.In addition, Chestnuts Australia Inc prepares and supplies to members a range of pest and disease and orchard sanitation technical sheets.

-Chestnuts Australia Inc has employed an Industry Development Officer and one of the roles is to undertake biosecurity activities including: - d) The industry 'front-line' representative with the Chestnut Blight Response Plan activities

-- a) Representation of Chestnuts Australia Inc at relevant Plant Health Australia meetings, - b) Prepare a draft On-Farm Biosecurity Planner - c) Ongoing review the pest list within the Nut Industry Biosecurity Plan.
+Chestnuts Australia Inc has employed an Industry Development Officer and one of the roles is to undertake biosecurity activities including: - a) Representation of Chestnuts Australia Inc at relevant Plant Health Australia meetings, b) Prepare a draft On-Farm Biosecurity Planner c) Ongoing review the pest list within the Nut Industry Biosecurity Plan.